poole/hyde/index.md

 You don't  need to get overwhelmed by all the things everyone tell you must learn.
 <div class="card">
     <h3>Learn HTML guide</h3>
-    <p>If you are just starting out, I recommend you start by learning HTML basics with a lot of examples.</p>
+    If you are just starting out, I recommend you start by learning HTML basics with a lot of examples.
     <a href="practice-html">
         <button style="margin-bottom: 10px;">Basic HTML Tutorial</button>
     </a>
 </div>
 <div class="card">
     <h2>Learn CSS guide</h2>
-    <p>After learning HTML, it's time to add another skill to your tools belt.
+    After learning HTML, it's time to add another skill to your tools belt.
 CSS is the next language in line.
-CSS will help you make your website look amazing.</p>
+CSS will help you make your website look amazing.
     <p>Learn the skills that will make you a CSS Ninja using the following 5 tutorials.</p>
     <a href="best-css-tutorials">
         <button>Best CSS tutorials</button>